hlxwell/gorm-auditable/README.md

 db.Use(auditable.New(auditable.Config{
   CurrentUserIDKey: "current_user_id",  // Current User ID Key from echo.Context, which is for plugin to get current operator id.
   DB:               Conn,               // Database Connection
-  AutoMigrate:      true,               // Do you need Versions table to be created automatically?
+  AutoMigrate:      true,               // Do you need *versions* table to be created automatically?
   Tables: []string{                     // All the tables you would like to track versions.
     "User",
   },